integrativemodeling/phoq/modeling/data/README.md

+This directory contains all of the input data used in the modeling.

 `angle.py` and `dihedral.py` generate the data files for the CA forcefield used in this modeling (`CAAngleRestraint.dat` and `CADihedralRestraint.dat` respectively).
-They take as input a file `file.list` which is a list of filenames, each of which is the output of DSSP of a protein (typically `file.list` will cover a large subset of PDB).
+They take as input a file `file.list` which is a list of filenames, each of which is the output of [DSSP](http://www.cmbi.ru.nl/dssp.html) of a protein (typically `file.list` will cover a large subset of PDB).

 The format of the angle data file is simple; the first column lists the secondary structure class of a set of three contiguous residues, the second